The Last User

 For example:

-“A female with a human face, with orange hair, red eyes, and a human torso with two arms and slim hips, merging seamlessly into a fish tail with orange scales and orange fins.
+To avoid the animation-style cliché, I prompted, “A female with a human face, torso, and arms, red eyes and orange hair, has slim hips that merge seamlessly into a long fish tail with orange dorsal scales, white ventral scales, and orange fins.
 Full figure, swimming, side view.
-In the background is a kelp forest in blue water, with rays of light.
+In the background is a kelp forest in blue water, with rays of sun light.
 In the foreground are pink shells and red coral.
 Full image, detailed, concept art style.”
-And then you need to go through another hundred iterations (see the mer-people, below).
+And then I went through a hundred iterations, revising my prompt and adding negative prompts (see the merfolk progresssion, below).

 The claws and legs were not in my prompt.
 Oddly, they were in my negative prompt, along with breasts